 - Krautrock.
 Alles gesagt!

-- Anything done with synthesizers and which is not synthpop, such as Kraftwerk, Tangerine Dream, Einstürzende Neubauten etc.
+- Anything done with synthesizers and which is not synthpop, such as Kraftwerk, Tangerine Dream, Einstürzende Neubauten, KMFDM, Digitalism, Boys Noize, etc.

-- Or their more straightforward rock bands, like Wir sind Helden and Sportfreunde Stiller.
+- Or their more straightforward rock bands, like the Scorpions, Wir sind Helden and Sportfreunde Stiller.

 - In Feng Shui, characters who use guns made by Heckler and Koch (such as the P7 and any member of the MP5 family) or drive German-made vehicles such as the BMW 328i Convertible will often wax poetic about "fine German craftsmanship."

-- Played straight and subverted at the same time in BattleTech.
+- Downplayed in BattleTech.
 House Steiner has strong Germanic influences, but for the longest time their military officers are construed largely as General Failures, and by extension their line troops are not viewed in any better light.
 However, they are highly respected as merchants and are both well known and often targeted by rival realms for their technological knowledge and large scale construction ability.

 - Mutant Chronicles: The Bauhaus corporation has a strong germanic overtone, (in fact, it is heavily implied to be the contemporary retail chain Bauhaus) and is obsessed with producing the best of everything.
 This is to the extent that they prefer to not field a major portion of their army to equipping soldiers with worse than top-of-the-line weapons.

-- In Rifts, Mega Corp.
-Triax Industries is arguably the most advancednote military manufacturer on Rifts Earth.
-Appropriately enough, they're located in, and largely responsible for the creation of, the New German Republic.
+- In Rifts, Mega-Corp Triax Industries is the most advancednote military manufacturer on Rifts Earth.
+Appropriately enough, they're located in, and largely responsible for the creation of, the New German Republic, the only country not to fall in the Great Cataclysm.

-- In the mostly (and rightfully) forgotten space simulation Starlancer, the German-made Wolverine heavy fighter is the last starfighter that you can unlock, and probably the best ship in the entire game.
+- In Starlancer, the German-made Wolverine heavy fighter is the last starfighter that you can unlock, and probably the best ship in the entire game.

 - In the sequel, Freelancer, Rheinland's military fighters are the most powerful of the four empires.
 They still fall very short of the Edge World ships though.